Diyuu11/challenge/README.md

-# code challenge
+# code challenges
 #### This is my code challenge, 15/10/2024
 #### **By Hamdi Abdi**
 ## Description
-this is my first code challenge
+this is my first code challenge it contains speed detector,net salary calculator and well designed html structure

 ## Setup/Installation Instruction
 * Download a zip in the code button to the desired folder